ConnectivityFoundry/AwaLWM2M/doc/Awa_Static_API.md

 ### Detailed functionality

->Sequence of operations (init, definition, start, process loop)
+#### Sequence of operations
+The client side sequence of operations is:
+* Initialisation
+* definition
+* start
+* process loop

+##### Initialisation
+* Include relevant libraries
+* Create a new AwaStaticClient
+* Name the AwaStaticClient endpoint
+* Configure the CoAP address and port
->init: configuring CoAP, endpoint name, bootstrap URI
+* Provide a bootstrap URI
+* Initialise the AwaStaticClient

+##### Object and Resource definitions
->definition: setting up pointer and/or handler definitions for each object
+The definition process sets up pointer and/or handler mode definitions for each LWM2M Object and Resource.
+The steps required include:
+1. Defining an Object which acts as a container for Resources
+2. Defining the required Resources that the Object will expose
+3. Allocating storage memory for the Resource value using a pointer.
+This allows the value to be shared by the device's application code.

+It's important to remember that Object and Resource definitions are *not instances*.
+The defined Object must be instantiated before it can be used.

+##### Start
->start: initialises CoAP (allows CoAP endpoints to be created)
+This is CoAP initialisation, which allows CoAP endpoints to be created.

->process loop: client-side create/delete, update values, generate notifications, handle LWM2M operations and bootstrap/register.
->Explain min/maxInstances in definition functions.
+##### The process loop
+This is where the client-side operations take place such as:
+* Creation, deletion, and/or update of Resource values
+* Generation of notifications
+* LWM2M operations handling
+* Bootstrapping and registration

+Example code for implementing all of the above functionality can be found [here](http://flowm2m.github.io/AwaLWM2M-docs/examples.html).

->Notification hierarchy explanation?
+ - [x] Notification hierarchy explanation?
  - [x] Explain AwaResourceOperations and how they affect resource access.